Jennifer Tang

 Jennifer Tang, Aviv Adler, Amir Ajorlou, and Ali Jadbabaie

-(accepted to IEEE Transactions on Automatic Control ) -
+IEEE Transaction on Automatic Control 2025 -

 Capacity of Noisy Permutation Channels